Loop3D/qgis-loopplugin/README.md

    * Click "Create Json File" to generate a "data.json" in your Project Directory.
    * Click "Create Py Script" to generate a "Run_test.py" in your Project Directory.

-* From this point, the final output are data.json and Run_test.py available in your project directory can be used as input to Map2loop/LoopStructural software
+* From this point, the final output are data.json and Run_test.py available in your project directory can be used as input to Map2loop/LoopStructural software.

 ### Future releases: